gcrocetti/research-llmspedagogy/README.md

 # research-llmspedagogy
-Data an notebook used in the Evaluating the Padagogical Impact of Large Language Models
+Data and notebook used in Evaluating the Padagogical Impact of Large Language Models published at the CCSC NorthEast Conference 2025.